-Rating Points are calculated for Student Progress in two ways using the Added-Value Growth Model (AVGM) and the maximum of the two values is used to determine the school's Rating.
-One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included in the indicator (i.e., RP_T).
-RP_T is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
+Rating Points are calculated for Student Progress in two ways using the Added-Value Growth Model (AVGM) and the maximum of the two both values is are used, along with $ISP{sch.}$ to determine in determining the school's Rating.
+One method is calculated using the total number of Indicator Points earned as individual students meet or exceed their MAT and/or AVT divided by the total number of growth records included in the indicator (i.e., $RP_T$ ; or "Rating Points based on Target Attainment). $RP_T$ is designed to recognize the attainment of AVGM targets and award points in a way that is proportional to the additional time, effort, and persistence necessary (on the part of both the students and their educators) to meet them.
 Therefore, more points are available for meeting AVTs that are based on higher CGPs than for AVTs based on lower CGPs.

 However, AVTs are also designed to represent the targets that are most appropriate for each individual student, based on their prior achievement and the growth that is necessary for them to either (a) make meaningful and measurable progress toward the grade level standard or (b) to continue to excel and either maintain or improve upon on their current levels of proficiency.
 As such, the goal of the Student Progress indicator is for all students to meet or exceed their AVT, no matter the CGP on which that target is based.
-Therefore, we also calculate Rating Points for the school using the percent of growth records included in the indicator in which a student meets or exceeds their AVT (i.e., RP_p) and use the maximum value obtained from these two methods to determine the school rating (per the following equation).
+Therefore, we also calculate Rating Points for the school using the percent of growth records included in the indicator in which a student meets or exceeds their AVT (i.e., $RP_P$ ; or Rating Points based on Percent of AVTs Met) and use the maximum value obtained from these two methods to determine the school rating (per the following equation).